cynthwangg/cynthwangg/README.md

 ### 🚀 Current side quests
 - Building [DeadDrop](https://github.com/hackingdecentralized/deaddrop), a smart contract bug reporting protocol using Oblivious Message Retrieval (OMR).
 We let security researchers responsibly alert developers!
 This is a project for the [Initiative for CryptoCurrencies and Contracts (IC3)](https://www.initc3.org/) in NYC.
 We won 3rd Place!
 - Curating Elsewhere, the world's first late-night cafe coworking network.
 We're launching our first San Francisco pop-up in July!
-- Incoming software engineering intern for Magic Eden, the "everything platform" for crypto.
-Hard-launching features on the Bitcoin team.
+- Software engineering intern for Magic Eden.
+We'll be the "everything platform" for crypto.
 - Leading [Stanford Blockchain](https://blockchain.stanford.edu/) as VP of Events!
-If you're cool, feel free to reach out.

 ## Let's connect!
 Reach out via [LinkedIn](https://linkedin.com/in/cynthwangg) or [Twitter](https://twitter.com/cynthwangg).
-Always down to collab on crazy ideas!